Research Program

 Our strength comes from a combination of factors: top research talent, cutting edge facilities and a proven discovery and translational research program that draws on valuable resources such as in-demand technologies, human tissues, cancer models and clinical expertise under the same roof.

-The Vancouver Prostate Centre has a ten-year history, discovering and developing novel targeted therapies.
+The Vancouver Prostate Centre has an 18-year history, discovering and developing novel targeted therapies.
 Many of these have led to the development of patented drug products and have contributed to creating, growing and sustaining a number of biotech companies here in B.C., and across Canada.